Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

  ![image](screenshots/drop2.png)

  On the example figure above, you can see that all the five Steps of this Pathpoint have Touchpoints of the Drop(DRP) kind.
-You can clearly see the dollar amount of the order or transaction loss by Step, and each one of the related steps are in black.
+You can clearly see the dollar amount of the order or transaction loss by Step, and that each one of the related steps are in black.

 To tune this filter, so that the information it presents to you is more meaninful, click on the drop symbol, for the "Drop filter", with the right mouse botton.